Cricket in India

-Cricket has been the most popular sport in India, it is played almost everywhere in the country and a prominent part of the country.
-The Board of Control for Cricket in India (BCCI) is the governing body of Indian cricket and conduct all domestic tournaments and select the players for India national cricket team and India women's national cricket team.
+Cricket is the most popular sport in India.
+It is played almost everywhere in the country.
+The Board of Control for Cricket in India is the governing body of Indian cricket and conduct all domestic tournaments and select the players for the India national cricket team and India women's national cricket team.

-Domestic competitions in India annually organised by BCCI include the Ranji Trophy, the Duleep Trophy, the Vijay Hazare Trophy, the Deodhar Trophy, the Irani Trophy and the NKP Salve Challenger Trophy.
-The Indian Premier League, a Twenty20 tournament where various city-based franchises compete in a style similar to American football, is one of the biggest sporting leagues and the biggest cricketing league in the world.
-In 2023 it launched similar league for females, the Women's Premier League (WPL).
+Domestic competitions in India annually organized by BCCI include the Ranji Trophy, the Duleep Trophy, the Vijay Hazare Trophy, the Deodhar Trophy, the Irani Trophy and the Syed Mushtaq Ali Trophy.
+The Indian Premier League (IPL), a Twenty20 tournament where various city-based franchises compete in a style similar to American football, is one of the biggest sporting leagues and the biggest cricketing league in the world.
+In 2023 it launched a similar league for women, the Women's Premier League (WPL).

-International cricket in India does not follow a consistent pattern, unlike other cricketing teams such as England, who tour other countries during the winter and play at home during the summer.
-The Indian cricket team is one of the most successful cricket teams in the world, having won 2 ICC World Cups, 1 ICC World Twenty20, 2 ICC Champion's Trophies and finished runners up in the inaugural edition of the ICC World Test Championship.
-The 2021 ICC Men's T20 World Cup, was initially meant to be hosted by India.
-However, after the escalation of the COVID-19 Pandemic in India, the tournament was moved by the ICC to the United Arab Emirates.
-The 2023 Cricket World Cup will be hosted by India.
+International cricket in India does not follow a consistent pattern and is spread throughout the calendar year, unlike other cricketing teams such as Australia and England, who tour other countries during the winter and play at home during the summer.
+The Indian cricket team is one of the most successful cricket teams in the world, having won 2 Cricket World Cups, 2 T20 World Cups, 3 Champions Trophies and finishing runners up twice in World Test Championships.
+India also has won a Women's Cricket World Cup.
+India has hosted multiple Cricket World Cups, and will host the 2026 Men's T20 World Cup, the 2029 Champions Trophy, and the 2031 Cricket World Cup in furure.